royemosby/no-stories/src/recipes/quick-pickled-onions.md

 1. Peel then cut onion into thin rings.
 Compress into mason jar.
 2. Put vinegar, sugar, and salt into a sauce pan and bring to a boil.
-3. Remove from heat when salt and sugar are dissoved in vinegar.
+3. Remove from heat when salt and sugar are dissolved in vinegar.
 4. Immediately pour over the onions in the mason jar.
-5. Allow unlidded mason jar and contents to come to room temperature on the counter.
+5. Allow un-lidded mason jar and contents to come to room temperature on the counter.
-6. Use immediatly or put on lid and refrigerate for up to 2 weeks.
+6. Use immediately or put on lid and refrigerate for up to 2 weeks.
 These are best when allowed to refrigerate for a day or two before use.